fsharp/fslang-design/FSharp-4.1/FS-1009-mutually-referential-types-and-modules-single-scope.md

     member x.StartTheEngines() = ...
 PlaneHelpers.start x

 module private PlaneHelpers =
-    let start(x:Plane)=  ... // note, the module is mutually refential with the type
+    let start(x:Plane)=  ... // note, the module is mutually referential with the type
 ```

 * This problem is particularly apparent when a module is used to contain helpers for implementations of interfaces and